-Instant Pot Chicken Tikka Masala is an easy and healthy, one-pot pressure cooker recipe for an extremely popular and flavorful Indian curry.
-Juicy and flavorful chicken in a creamy tomato sauce, and the best part is, you get the same rich taste without using any heavy cream!
+Instant Pot Chicken Tikka Masala is an easy and healthy, one-pot pressure cooker recipe for an iconic and flavorful Indian curry.
+Marinated chicken gets simmered in a creamy tomato sauce, and the best part is, you get the same restaurant-quality taste without using any heavy cream!

 Easy One-Pot Chicken Tikka Masala Recipe

 In this recipe, I took a classic restaurant-style recipe for Chicken Tikka Masala, which requires multiple steps and cooking methods, and made it easier by assembling the whole dish in the same pot.
 (Only one pot to clean!
 Yay!)

 You don't need any extra accessories to make it, just assemble everything in the Instant Pot and you're good to go.

 In this simple 4-step recipe, I marinate chicken, brown it, assemble the sauce and pressure cook the chicken in that.
 Then I puree the sauce, dice the chicken and finish it with herbs and a tough of sweetness.
 And Chicken Tikka Masala is ready in about 30 minutes (excluding the marination time).